 Chestnut Falls - also off of FR140, on the way up to Courthouse Falls

 Kiesee Falls - also off of FR140, on the way up to Courthouse Falls - there are actually 2 waterfalls here

 Dill Falls - Hwy 215 is the border between the Pisgah and Nantahala Natonal Forests.
 Dill Falls is actually in the Nantahala, but you will pass the left turn that leads to the parking on the way to the Parkway from FR140 up 215 north.

-Flat Laurel Creek Falls and Cascades - off 215 just north of the Parkway
+Flat Laurel Creek Falls and Cascades - accessed from the parking at the end of Black Balsam Rd near Graveyard Fields off of the Blue Ridge Parkway

 Bubbling Spring Branch Cascades and the Upper and Lower waterfalls on Bubbling Spring Branch - north of the Parkway on Hwy 215.
 The first is roadside viewable, but you can go down for a closer look.
 The other 2 are a short hike, but part on trail, part off trail.
 No small kids, but bigger kids maybe OK.